rainlanguage/docs.rainprotocol.xyz/docs/guides/Frontend/using-the-sdk-to-deploy-your-first-rain-contract.md

   Math.floor(gatedNFTState.royaltyBPS * 100)
 );

-// set YOU to the recipient
-gatedNFTState.royaltyRecipient = address;
+// set YOU to be the recipient gatedNFTState.royaltyRecipient = address;
 ```

-This will convert one of the parameters to a BigNumber format (which it needs to be), and secondly, we will set the royaltyRecipient to the Browser wallet user (i.e. you).
+This will convert one of the parameters to a BigNumber format (which it needs to be), and secondly, we will set the `royaltyRecipient` to the Browser wallet address, (i.e. your address).

 Finally, we will deploy the contract and `await` the result: